-Budget season is here.
-The final SVFD Budget was brought forward to the Board of Commissioners for a First Viewing Monday, October 7.
-On Monday, November 9, 2020 the Spokane Valley Fire Board of Fire Commissioners voted to pass the proposed 2021 Program Budget.
+The final SVFD Budget was brought forward to the Board of Commissioners for a first hearing Monday, October 24, 2022.
+The Board of Fire Commissioners held a second hearing on Monday, November 14, 2022 and voted to pass the proposed 2023 Program Budget.
 The passing of this budget ensures the SVFD is in line with keeping public trust and honoring your safety.

 With this budget, we will continue to make the Spokane Valley Fire Department more sustainable to the people we serve, accountable to their expectations and aligned with their voter approved priorities from the passing of the 2019 Levy.

 We are committed to continuing progress on rapid response times and public education of life saving techniques such as “Stop the Bleed” and “CPR.”
 The SVFD is the only accredited Fire Department in Eastern Washington and maintains a WSRB Rating of 2, one of the top ratings in the nation.
 The SVFD is also nationally known for their PIT Crew CPR that additionally has a save rate that is almost twice the national average.
-As part of the 2021 budget, SVFD will conduct a recruit academy.
+As part of the 2023 budget, SVFD will conduct two recruit academies.

 These public safety investments combined with the levy our citizens approved in 2019 keep our community safer.